-Elected to the Legislative Council in 1999 as Member for Eumemmerring Province, Gordon now represents the South Eastern Metropolitan Region.
+Elected to the Legislative Council in 1999 as Member for Eumemmerring Province, Gordon subsequently represented the South Eastern Metropolitan Region until 2022.

 Gordon chaired the Select Committee inquiry into the lease of the Port of Melbourne, and the Select Committee inquiry into the restructure of Victoria's fire services.